JuanELG/Tiny-Tactics-Arena/DEVLOG.md

 This simplified the architecture for the challenge while keeping it extensible for future multiplayer reintegration.
 * Separated gameplay logic per mode (SinglePlayer vs Multiplayer) using Assembly Definitions and defineConstraints, ensuring exclusive system compilation and execution per scene or platform
 * Applied ECS architectural patterns:
   * Composition of behavior via components
   * Modularization by feature-based folder structure
   * Extraction of pure Burst-safe logic to reusable static helpers
+* State machines are used to manage the new phases of the game flow and to have greater control over the functionalities in each of them.
 ---

 ## 4. AI Usage